10 Secrets for Saving Money on Tools

 Manufacturers have loyalty programs much like airlines.
 Joining one or some will ensure you reap the benefits of various rewards the more you buy from the brand.
 And you’ll earn points regardless of whether you buy a product online or at the store.

 Try the Klein Loyalty Rewards Program, which you can access via the Klein Tools app for iPhone or Android.
 When you purchase one of the brand’s products, mark the item on the receipt.
 Then, go to the Klein app, enter your associated email address and upload a picture of the receipt.
 You’ll earn one point per dollar spent, then go to the Klein Tool’s Tradesman Club to redeem points for branded merchandise.
-Speaking of loyalty programs, IKEA members get this free gift.

 Did you know the average power tool is only used for about 30 minutes?
 Surely renting isn’t for the contractor who uses a certain tool over and over again.
 But if you’re DIYing and aren’t sure you’re ever going to use the tool again, or at least in the foreseeable future, rent it!
 The Home Depot and Lowe’s have very affordable rental options.
-In terms of renting, here’s what you need to know about the biggest debate of them all: renting or buying a house!

 Check Online for Special Deals